 “Can I remove this?” she says pointing at the towel which your pecker is already trying to hand over.

 She takes it away slowly, unwrapping you like a present.
-You lie there looking her at her in that dress that is too short and tight to have be well meaning.
+You lie there looking her at her in that dress.
 You look at the little dimple on her thighs and think of how you want to plant kisses in it.
 If she lets you, that is.

 As the towel sheds off, your nakedness is revealed.
 Completely.
 Like the truth at a confession.
 You catch the surprise in her eyes when she looks at your mhoigos.
 It is a surprise that is accentuated by a chuckle and a question that falls from her lips, “Haiya!
 Kwani wewe ni wa Western?”